The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Since its 2009 launch, Venmo has become one of the most popular mobile payment apps in the United States.
-The app—which lets users pay one another with linked credit cards, debit cards, bank accounts or account balances—began offering a Mastercard debit card in 2018, now known as the Venmo Debit Card.
+The app — which lets users pay one another with linked credit cards, debit cards, bank accounts or account balances — began offering a Mastercard debit card in 2018.
+It’s called the Venmo Debit Card today.

-Issued by The Bancorp Bank, the Venmo Debit Card allows you to withdraw cash from ATMs, and there’s no charge for doing so as long as you withdraw at a MoneyPass® ATM in the U.S. ATMs outside of the MoneyPass network charge $2.50 per withdrawal.
+Issued by the Bancorp Bank, the Venmo Debit Card allows you to withdraw cash from ATMs for free as long as it’s at a MoneyPass® ATM in the U.S. ATMs outside of the MoneyPass network charge $2.50 for each withdrawal.

 Get cash back with Venmo Rewards

-Venmo Rewards, the official rewards program for the Venmo Debit Card, launched in October 2019.
-With the help of Dosh—the third-party cash back platform that manages Venmo Rewards—the Venmo Debit Card offers instant cash back rewards for making purchases with the card at participating merchants.
+Venmo Rewards is the official rewards program for the Venmo Debit Card that launched in October 2019.
+With the help of Dosh — the third-party cash back platform that manages Venmo Rewards — the Venmo Debit Card offers instant cash back rewards for making purchases with the card at participating merchants.
 Whenever you make an eligible purchase, your rewards are automatically deposited into your Venmo balance.

 Merchant offers are available for a limited time, and they can be viewed within the Venmo app.
 Unfortunately, there’s no way to see these offers unless you have the Venmo Debit Card.
-Cash back amounts vary per offer, and there may be limits on the amount of cash back you can earn.
 In the past, Venmo has offered 5 percent cash back for purchases at places like Target, Wendy’s and Sephora.
+Cash back amounts vary by offer, and there may be limits on the amount of cash back you can earn.

 Venmo Debit Card security protections

-Under the Mastercard network, purchases made with the Venmo Debit Card are covered by zero liability protection, meaning you won’t be held accountable for unauthorized transactions.
+Under the Mastercard network, purchases made with the Venmo Debit Card are covered by zero liability protection, meaning you aren’t responsible for unauthorized transactions.
 With Mastercard Global Service, you can report a lost or stolen card and receive an emergency replacement.
 Mastercard ID Theft Protection monitors your credit file and alerts you to suspicious activity as long as you activate it.
 And if you lose your card and then find it, you also have the ability to disable or enable your card within the Venmo app.